AutoFR: Automated Filter Rule Generation for Adblocking: in a Controlled Environment

-To do so, we use the initiator call stack provided by Chrome DevTools Protocol~\cite{network-initiator}, which is already part of the collected web requests.
+We use the initiator call stack provided by Chrome DevTools Protocol~\cite{network-initiator}, which is already part of the collected web requests.
 The top of this stack is the script that initiates the request.
-When no call stack is available, we fallback to the ``documentURL'' of the request, which is the URL of the frame that the request was made from.
-For example, if the request was made within an iframe then the documentURL will be the URL of the iframe.
-Recall that the initiator request should already have three nodes that correspond to it and the request itself should have the same.
-We then add edges from the initiator eSLD node to the request eSLD node, etc...
+When no call stack is available, we fallback to the ``documentURL'' of the request, which is the URL of the frame from which the request was made.
+For example, if the request was made within an iframe, then the documentURL will be the URL of the iframe.
+Recall that the initiator request should already have three nodes that correspond to it (\eg{} eSLD, FQDN, and With Path nodes), and the request itself should have the same.
+We then add edges from the initiator eSLD node to the request eSLD node, and so forth for other granular nodes.
+We refer to these edges as ``initiator'' edges.
 Finally, for all nodes that do not have a parent, we put the root node as their parent.
-We refer to these edges as ``initiator'' edges.
-Note that we avoid adding duplicate nodes and edges that that would cause cycles.
+Note that we avoid adding duplicate nodes and edges that would cause cycles.